What You Can Expect in an Online Course

 A portion of the course grade may consist of "class participation".
 Class participation is normally accomplished through use of the discussion board.
 The instructor will provide guidelines for class participation and grading.

 Instructors may choose to give exams online, at the on-campus testing centers, or off-site using an authorized proctor.
 Be sure you understand at the onset of the course the testing procedures your instructor will be using.
 Check the syllabus for your course for testing procedures specific to your course.
+Students are responsible to find an off-campus proctor when testing off-campus.

 If your instructor uses the campus testing centers for testing, it is recommended that you contact the testing centers in advance to verify hours of operation and/or make an appointment.